cross-codes/ImageUtils/.github/README.md

 Current version : 1.0

-For a brief overview on the process of creating the API, check out `📁notes/notes.md`
+For a brief overview on the process of creating the application, check out `📁notes/notes.md`

 </div>